-Bluff Head on Totoket Mountain Trail is a 6 mile loop trail located near Guilford, Connecticut that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from March until November.
+Bluff Head on Totoket Mountain Trail is a 10.7 mile moderately trafficked loop trail located near Guilford, Connecticut that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is best used from March until November.

 Great for an early morning hike to watch the sunrise, the view is one of the best for the moderate effort put forth.

 Great trail!
 A little confusing when I came out to the road and I was grateful for the app but otherwise well marked.
 Wear decent shoes since the terrain varies and get ready to enjoy a variety of different scenes.
 So much fun!

 I thoroughly enjoyed this trail.
 We parked off of Route 77 at the main trail head on the left.
 The trail goes immediately upwards in a steep climb.
 No scrambling is required but it will get your heart racing.
 The path is wide and easy to follow.
 There were a few traprock vistas, all allowing beautiful views of Guilford, and the MeyerHuber pond below.
 From the basalt vistas the path dips up and down.
 We followed the blue blazes until we hit an intersection of white, blue, and blue/red.
 We took the blue/red trail to the right, which were narrower than the blue blaze trail, here you walk along some old rock walls, over some small paths of water and behind a few local properties.
 The trail then heads behind a development, and through a nearby farm.
 There looks to be another parking lot here, but we continued to follow the path to the left, and finally ended up at the main Route 77.
 We had to walk a about half a mile to the parking lot.